merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 curl -L https://merenlab.org/data/fmt-gut-colonization/files/determine-colonization.py \
      -o determine-colonization.py

-# run the script and look at the output files [colonized-DA.txt, colonized-DB.txt, did-not-colonize-DA.txt, did-not-colonize-DB.txt]
+# run the script and look at the output files:
+# colonized-DA.txt,
+# colonized-DB.txt,
+# did-not-colonize-DA.txt and
+# did-not-colonize-DB.txt
 python3 determine-colonization.py
 ```

+We then used the output of this workflow to measure the correlation of dose and fitness with colonization outcome, to determine whether colonization is driven by neutral or adaptive forces.

 ### Correlation of dose and fitness with colonization outcome